BlauGroup/RNMC_archived/README.md

 ### The Reaction Network Database

-There should be 4 tales in the reaction network database:
+There should be 4 tables in the reaction network database:
 ```
     CREATE TABLE metadata (
             number_of_species   INTEGER NOT NULL,